news

-ALTAMONTE SPRINGS, FL – Artist John Carollo’s Gallery Shop (Booth A17) will be part of the monthly Sip & Shop taking place at The Mercantile, from 4-7pm, Thursday, July 11, 2024.
+ALTAMONTE SPRINGS, FL – Artist John Carollo’s Gallery Shop (Booth A17) will be part of the monthly Sip & Shop taking place at The Mercantile, from 4-7pm, the first Thursday of every month.
 John will be present meeting people and discussing the new work in his shop during this fun event, which includes two complimentary drinks per visitor.

 WINTER PARK, FL – Artist John Carollo has recently added magnetic prints of some of his better-known paintings to his Gallery Shop, Booth A17 at The Mercantile in the Greater Orlando area of Altamonte Springs.